Last Updated on February 1, 2024 by Electricalvolt

 An unequal air gap causes an unbalanced magnetic pull.
 The unbalanced magnetic pull acts in the direction of the shortest air gap.

 The unbalanced magnetic pull can be minimized by tight tolerances or by making the air gap large within all design constraints.

-The motor with a small air gap length draws less magnetizing current, and the power factor of the motor is better than the motor having a large air gap length.
+A motor with a small air gap length draws less magnetizing current, and the motor’s power factor is better than a motor with a large air gap length.